Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

-Now, we keep applying induction, each time shrinking the blowup of one vertex of $G$, and adding new colours to $c$ and updating the function $m$.
+Now, we keep applying induction, using the same $T''$, each time shrinking the blowup of one vertex of $G$, and adding new colours to $c$ and updating the function $m$.
 (For simplicity we keep the same names $G$, $c$ and $m$.)
 Note that after shrinking a blowup of a vertex $\overline{x}$ for the $i$-th time, it goes from size $g^{i-1}(m(x))$ to $g^{i}(m(x))$.

 The essential fact is that each blowup of a vertex will not be shrunk more than $k$ times because of Lemma~\ref{lem:tree2}.
-To see this, observe the following: suppose that $\{H''_1, H''_2, \dots,H''_{k}\}$ are each copies of $T''$ found by induction each using the same vertex $x$.
-Let $H_i$ be the possible monochromatic copy of $T$ which $H''_i$ lies in at the point when $H''_i$ was first found by induction.
-Note that later after $c$ is updated $H_i$ is no longer a monochromatic copy.
+To see this, observe the following: suppose that $\{H''_1, H''_2, \dots,H''_{k}\}$ are each canonical copies of $T''$ found by induction each using the same vertex $x$.
+Let $H_i$ be the possible monochromatic copy of $T$ which $H''_i$ lies in at the point when $H''_i$ was first found by induction for each $i \in [k]$.
+Note that after $c$ is updated, $H_i$ is no longer a monochromatic copy.
 However, crucially, in the initial colouring $c$, $H_i$ is a possible monochromatic copy which $H''_i$ lies in, since by removing colours of edges, we do not destroy any possible monochromatic copies of $T$.
-Therefore we may apply Lemma~\ref{lem:tree2} with $z=x$, $T'_i=H''_i$, $T_i=H_i$ and the original colouring $c$.
-Since $k$ is large enough, the lemma outputs $i<j$ such that $H''_i \cup (H_j \setminus H''_j)$, $H_i$ and $H_j$ are each possible red (blue) copies of $H$.
-Let $y$ be the vertex of $H_j \setminus H''_j$ which is connected to $x$.
-Since the process did not stop after finding $H''_i$, we must therefore have updated $c$ by colouring $xy$ blue (red).
-Now when we apply induction and find $H''_j$, since $H_j$ contains $xy$, $H_j$ must be a possible blue (red) copy of $T$, a contradiction, since we know it should be a possible red (blue) copy.
+For each $i \in [k]$, let $y_i \notin V(H''_i)$ be a neighbour of $x$ in $H_i$ playing the same role in $T$.
+Let $T_{y_i}$ be the subtree of $H_i$ rooted at $y_i$.
+Let $J_i$ be the tree obtained from $H_i$ by removing $T_{y_i}$ and the edge $xy_i$.
+Now apply Lemma~\ref{lem:tree2} with $z=x$, $T'_i=J_i$, $T_i=H_i$ and the original colouring $c$.
+Since $k$ is large enough, the lemma outputs $i<j$ such that $H_i$ and $H_j$ are both possible red (blue) copies of $T$ and $J_i$ is vertex disjoint from $H_j \setminus J_j$.
+Now observe that $H_j \setminus J_j=T_{y_j}$, and therefore the tree $J_i \cup T_{y_j} \cup \{xy_j\}$ is isomorphic to $T$, and further, it is a red (blue) possible copy of $T$ which contains $H''_i$.
+As the process did not stop after finding $H''_i$, we must therefore have updated $c$ by colouring $xy_j$ blue (red).
+Now when we apply induction and find $H''_j$, since $H_j$ contains $xy_j$, $H_j$ must be a possible blue (red) copy of $T$, a contradiction, since we know it should be a possible red (blue) copy.

-Since each blowup of a vertex is shrunk at most $k$ times and each application of induction results in the shrinking of one blowup of a vertex, this process must stop and therefore we must have found the desired monochromatic blowup of $T'$. \end{proof}
+Since each blowup of a vertex is shrunk at most $k$ times and each application of induction results in the shrinking of one blowup of a vertex, this process must stop and therefore we must have found the desired monochromatic canonical blowup of $T'$. \end{proof}